How to Use Google Analytics to Increase Traffic

 You can find more low-hanging fruits through Google Analytics.
 Try to look at the organic traffic evolution for various pages, and your answers will be right there.

-And this is not the only situation where we can focus on low-hanging fruits.
+This is not the only situation where we can focus on low-hanging fruit.
 Scroll to your articles and find those that can be updated.
 Bring them up to date and republish them.
 This will increase traffic significantly.

 5. Improve Internal Linking